Hassan-Mahadjir/Municipality-app-frontend/README.md

 ![Appointment History](screenshots/appointment-history.png)
 ![Available Slots](screenshots/available-slots.png)

-_Note: Screenshots will be added as the application is developed.
-These placeholders show the planned UI structure._
+_Note: Screenshots do not cover the entire project.
+You should run the applicaion to all the UI._

 ## ⚙️ Prerequisites